Kong/docs.konghq.com/app/gateway-oss/2.5.x/getting-started/configuring-a-service.md

   --data 'url=http://mockbin.org'
 ```

-You shall receive a response similar to:
+You should receive a response similar to:

 ```http
 HTTP/1.1 201 Created